raspibolt/raspibolt/guide/bonus/bitcoin/fulcrum.md

   > abcdefg..............xyz.onion
   ```

-* You should now be able to connect to your Fulcrum server remotely via Tor using your hostname and port 50001
+* You should now be able to connect to your Fulcrum server remotely via Tor using your TCP hostname and port 50001

 ### Add banner to Fulcrum server (For fun!)